door7302/demo-closed-loop/README.md

 ### Provision /etc/hosts

-As mentionned we consider you have 2 routers **R1** and **R2**.
+As mentioned we assume you have 2 routers **R1** and **R2**.
 These 2 simple hostname are used in all the config files to simplify the initial configuration.
 You must create 2 static entries into your `/etc/hosts`.
 R1 should point to the management IP address of the router you consider to be **R1**.
 Similary, R2 should point to the management IP address of the router you consider to be **R2** in your lab.

 ```shell
 cat /etc/hosts